VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/settings README.txt

 	the global variable will be set to the index of the selected option "defaultIndex" (int): the index of the default value "options" (list<string>): the list of options

+"keymap":
+	keep in mind that you still have to register to the key in your script and you will not be notified about changes in this setting, so this only works for temporary hotkeys "defaultKey" (int): the default value of the setting (default: 0)